Monetization and business models

 For more about in-app purchases, see:

 Including ads in your app is another way to make money.
-Make sure to follow the Windows 8 app certification requirements when designing where you place the ads.
+Make sure to follow the App certification requirements for the Windows Store when designing where you place ads.
 See Advertising guidelines for more recommendations on how to display ads in your app.

 The Microsoft Advertising SDK can help you build support for ads into your app.
-You can use any ad platform, as long as the ads comply with the Certification requirements for Windows apps.
+You can use any ad platform, as long as the ads comply with the App certification requirements for the Windows Store.
 In particular, the ads provided by the ad service must comply with the same content policies that apply to apps in general.

 Note The Windows Store does not charge any fee for transactions that take place via a third-party transaction provider or your own platform.